 - 1 garlic clove very finely chopped

 - Wash and quarter your plums and remove the stones.
 If your plums are very big, you may want to cut them into eight wedges.
 Tip them in an airtight container, pour the sugar all over, mix and place in the fridge overnight for the juices to release.

 - The next day, finely chop red onion and garlic.
-Tip them in a pan, add vinegar and bring to the boil.
-Pour in any juices that released from the plums overnight.
+Tip them into a pan, add vinegar and bring to a boil.
+Pour in any juices that have been released from the plums overnight.
 Simmer on low heat for 5 minutes.